-- (b) Your program must have a submit button.
+(b) Your program must have a submit button.
 When the submit button is pressed, the screen should be redrawn.
 The input values should still be as entered.
-A story must be presented that uses the contents of the input fields. - (c) We provide the following subroutine to make this easier.
+A story must be presented that uses the contents of the input fields.

+(c) We provide the following subroutine to make this easier.

 You can place a copy of this subroutine at or near the beginning or end of every program you write that requires online inputs.
 You are welcome to use copy-paste to insert it into your program, but verify that it copied correctly, especially the quote marks.
-Look under "olin" in the index of the textbook for an explanation of this subroutine.
+Look in the textbook index for "olin" to find an explanation of this subroutine.